designoor/contractoor/README.md

 # The Contractoor

-A simple TypeScript library which collects the most popular mainnet NFT marketplaces, their ABIs, and makes them easily available.
+A simple TypeScript library which collects the most popular ETH mainnet NFT marketplaces, their ABIs, and makes them easily available.

 ## Getting Started